Vermont Bar Exam Information

 |On-Motion Application Fee:||$800|

-The 2020 Vermont Bar Exam was scheduled to take place in July, but due to the COVID-19 global pandemic, it has been moved to September 9th and 10th.
+The first 2023 Vermont Bar Exam was scheduled to take place on Feb 21-22.
 You can find up to date information at the Vermont Judiciary.

 Where is the Vermont Bar Exam located?

 The 2023 Vermont Bar Exam will be held at the Hilton located at 60 Battery Street, Burlington, VT 05401, overlooking Lake Champlain.
 There is garage parking and streetside parking available.

 How much does the Vermont Bar Exam cost?